facebook/react-native-website/website/versioned_docs/version-0.69/getting-started.md

 The Expo Go app is a great tool to get started — it exists to help developers quickly get projects off the ground, to experiment with ideas (such as on [Snack](https://snack.expo.dev/)) and share their work with minimal friction.
 Expo Go makes this possible by including a feature-rich native runtime made up of every module in the [Expo SDK](https://docs.expo.dev/versions/latest/), so all you need to do to use a module is install the package with `npx expo install` and reload your app.

-The tradeoff is that the Expo Go app does not allow you to add custom native code, you can only use native modules built into the Expo SDK.
+The tradeoff is that the Expo Go app does not allow you to add custom native code — you can only use native modules built into the Expo SDK.
 There are many great libraries available outside of the Expo SDK, and you may even want to build your own native library.
 You can leverage these libraries with [development builds](https://docs.expo.dev/development/introduction/), or by using ["prebuild"](https://docs.expo.dev/workflow/prebuild/) to generate the native projects, or both.
 [Learn more about adding native code to projects created with `create-expo-app`](https://docs.expo.dev/workflow/customizing/).

 `create-expo-app` configures your project to use the most recent React Native version that is supported by the Expo SDK.
 The Expo Go app usually gains support for a given React Native version with new SDK (released quarterly).
 You can check [this document](https://docs.expo.dev/versions/latest/#each-expo-sdk-version-depends-on-a) to find out what versions are supported.